FREE BOOKS on specified days

-March 1, 15 and 29; April 5: John Howard Reid presents A Hollywood Classics Movie Musical Sampler
+May 10 and 11; May 24; July 4 and 5: John Howard Reid presents A Hollywood Classics Movie Musical Sampler

-March 8 and 22; April 19 and 20: More New Light on Movie Bests
+April 19 and 20; May 24: More New Light on Movie Bests

 Some of JHR's latest books are at present available only as e-books at Amazon Kindle.
 However, you can download to any device!
 You don't have to use a Kindle.
 And if you miss out on the FREE days, the normal price varies from only 99 cents to $3.99 tops!
 (There are now print editions of some of these books.
 Please click the Kindle link for that information).
-Also, if you buy a printed edition OR HAVE PURCHASED A PRINT EDITION IN THE PAST OF ANY OF JHR'S BOOKS from Amazon, you can download the Amazon Kindle version FREE!
-(Or, in some cases, for half price!)
+Also, if you buy a printed edition OR HAVE PURCHASED A PRINT EDITION IN THE PAST OF ANY OF JHR'S BOOKS from Amazon, you can in most cases download the Amazon Kindle version FREE of charge!
+(Or, in a few cases, for half price!)